Craniosacral treatment for Jaw Pain and TMDJ

-TMJ pain or TMJD has many causes, yet, in the chronic case, it is often a signal of stress
+There are many causes of TMJ pain or TMJD.
+In the chronic case, it is often a signal of stress: historic, residual, or current.

 This is no surprise as the jaw is located in the midst of the most regularly used and most crucial part of our body.
 The mouth, neck, ear, jaw, teeth, and nose areas are critical for breathing, drinking, eating, hearing, talking, balance, body language, expression and more.
 Anatomically, it is closely associated with the limbic system and the fight/flight response.

 Therefore, the holistic approach used at Rosewater includes relaxation and stress reduction simultaneously while contacting muscle, nerve tissue, fascia, body memory and the central nervous system.